campudus/tableaux/GETTING_STARTED.md

 }
 ```

-The keys of such a multi-language value object are called language tags ([RFC 5646 Tags for Identifying Languages](https://tools.ietf.org/html/rfc5646)).
+The keys of such multi-language value object are called language tags ([RFC 5646 Tags for Identifying Languages](https://tools.ietf.org/html/rfc5646)).
 Here are some examples:

 * `de` represents German.
 * `de-DE` represents German (`de`) as used in Germany (`DE`).